Kayhan Kalhor: Career

-In 2010 Kalhor composed "I was there", which was based "on a melody attributed to Ziryab, a ninth-century Iranian musician", for a Maya Beiser concert.
+In 2010, Kalhor composed "I was there", which was based "on a melody attributed to Ziryab, a ninth-century Iranian musician", for a Maya Beiser concert.
 This piece was performed by Kalhor alongside Maya Beiser, the renowned cellist Bassam Saba, an oud player, and two percussionists, Glen Velez and Matt Kilmer.

 Kalhor and Soltanabadi attempted to gain permanent residency in the United States.
 However, shortly after their wedding, Soltanabadi's father died and she had to return to Iran to care for her mother.
 For the next few years they saw each other mostly by Skype and sometimes met abroad.
 Kalhor eventually had his application for permanent residency granted.
 In 2017, Soltanabadi applied for residency in the US but was refused.
 That same year, Kalhor was informed that the US authorities were considering revoking his legal status as a US resident.
 Kalhor subsequently returned to Iran.
 He and Soltanabadi currently live in Tehran, but he still visits the United States to give performances.

+Since 2018, he has been regularly performing with the Constantinople ensemble, alongside Kiya Tabassian, a virtuoso of the setar.

+In 2019 he cancelled his Istanbul concert in Turkey due to Turkey's offensive into Rojava, Syria.
+In a video released on social media, Kalhor said, “A violent war has erupted in northern Syria which has made the lives of the Kurdish people much more difficult....I was scheduled to hold a concert in Istanbul, but I will cancel it out of respect for my Kurdish brothers and sisters” He has not held any concerts in Turkey since then.